mwroberts3/pomodoro-progress/README.md

 ## Usage ##
 1. ### Users create a new table on the first page of website
     1. asks users to pick a table name (basically username) and a password.
-    2. asks users to define the goal they're trying to acheive<br>
+    2. asks users to define the goal they're trying to achieve<br>
         eg. _weight loss_
-    3. asks users how many hours it will take to acheive this goal
+    3. asks users how many hours it will take to achieve this goal
-    4. asks users to choose a deadline by which they want to acheive this goal
+    4. asks users to choose a deadline by which they want to achieve this goal
     5. final input asks users to set the amount of time for each rep (based on the Pomodoro Technique&trade;)
 2. ### Users are asked to input their first entry
     1. each row in the table takes four values, **date**, **pomodoro count**, **task(s)**, and **notes**